Riverscapes/arcGNAT/Stream-Order.md

 * Projected coordinate system, not geographic.
 * All appropriate polylines are connected as a network.
 This can be checked with the [Build Network Topology Table](https://github.com/SouthForkResearch/gnat/wiki/Build-Network-Topology-Table) and [Find Network Errors](https://github.com/SouthForkResearch/gnat/wiki/Find-Network-Errors) tools.
 The user can then manually rejoin disconnected stream reaches using editing tools in ArcMap.
 * All braids removed.
 Braids can be identified and isolated by running the [Find Braids in Stream Network](https://github.com/SouthForkResearch/gnat/wiki/Find-Braids-in-Stream-Network) tool, or by the aforementioned [Find Network Errors](https://github.com/SouthForkResearch/gnat/wiki/Find-Network-Errors) tool.
 Only one braid segment should be identified as the main channel and retained.
 Connector segments and side channels should be removed.
-GNIS names can be used as a guide to identify the main channel.
+GNIS names can serve as a guide to identify the main channel.
-* File geodatabase polyline feature class (due to field requirements)
+* Must be a file geodatabase polyline feature class (due to field requirements)
 * Z and M geometry disabled for the Shape field.

 **Downstream Reach ID**